 Kids literally come from all over to catch the magic of Huawni.
 For instance, we have kids come from places like Colorado, California, Mexico, Spain, and South America.
 That being said, a majority of our campers come from the states of Texas, Louisiana, and Oklahoma.
 We’re so close to Louisiana that we’re a top choice for summer camps in Louisiana.
 If you drew a big circle from Camp out to Houston, Austin, San Antonio, Dallas-Ft.
 Worth area, Longview, Shreveport, Baton Rouge, and Nacogdoches, you would capture a good majority of the area where most of our campers live.

-We believe that true personal growth begins and ends with our Creator God.
-Camp Huawni is a tradition-based camp where all kids, regardless of spiritual background, are welcome.
+Our desire is to see all campers and staff leave our gates knowing their true significance and purpose, which we believe is found in knowing and being known by Jesus.
+Additionally, Camp Huawni has campers from various faith backgrounds.
+We regularly get feedback from parents that their children feel very comfortable at Huawni, regardless of faith background.
 Camp Huawni provides a natural opportunity for children to grow relationally, emotionally, and spiritually.
 To us, that means answering the two biggest questions in life— who am I, and what am I doing here?
 At Huawni, we encourage campers to be themselves and ask those two questions.
 Additionally, spiritual growth at Camp Huawni is something that campers choose to engage in.
 Our founders, Earl and Retha Adams, had a personal relationship with Jesus.
 The owners of camp strive to know and follow Jesus too, and our foundation remains in biblical truth.
-We believe that God is love, and that ultimately, our mission of loving the kids translates into loving every child unconditionally and sacrificially.
+We believe that God is love and that ultimately, our mission of loving the kids translates into loving every child unconditionally and sacrificially.
 Our hope is that campers can confidently answer those two questions when their time as a camper comes to an end.

 Bathhouse facilities are located just outside the cabins with two to four cabins assigned to a separate bathhouse.
 Showers are equipped with hot and cold water.
 Campers keep soap, toothbrush, toothpaste, and personal items in a kit that they take with them to the bathhouse.